princeprog/CSIT360-NotesApp/README.md

 ---

 **Note**: This application uses the Cardano Preview Testnet for blockchain transactions.
-No real ADA is required for testing.asdsdasdasas
+No real ADA is required for testing.